 The Blind Spot

 What causes this “blind spot”, and why does “sleeping on it” work, are questions that crop up.
-No sooner do I wonder why, than the word ‘agenda’ comes to mind.
+The word ‘agenda’ comes immediately to mind.
 An agenda blinds me to the big picture.
-The whole point of an agenda is that it narrows the focus of life to a linear plan safely ‘inside the box’.
+The whole point of an agenda is to narrow the focus of life to a linear plan safely ‘inside the box’.
 When I “sleep on it”, I am backing away from the urgency of my agenda for a while.
 That distance allows me to see more broadly ‘outside the box’ and find a way around the current problem.
 That distance allows me to see more of the forest rather than just trees.

 How do I know when I have a blind spot?
 Any stimuli out in the world that directly affects my agenda, hidden or not, will produce symptoms.
-One of the most evident symptoms is anger, or its counterpart flight — fight or flight.
-Beneath that, of course, lie my primal fears and needs.
+One of the most evident symptoms is anger, or its counterpart flight, i.e., fight or flight.
+Beneath that lie my primal fears and needs.
 Using any sign of anger as a symptom of a likely blind spot can speak volumes about me.
 Here is where the courage of self-honesty comes in, and where the difficulty lies.
 Fortunately, as chapter 63 notes, Difficult things in the world must have their beginnings in the easy.
 The ‘easy beginning’, in this case, is simply accepting that anger is a symptom of my blind spot, and therefore important, if I actually value being true to myself.

 Seeing past my blind spot is only half the journey.
 I also have what I’d call a “crippled spot”.
-Here, emotion is now essential to live true, and practice what I preach.
-Emotion creates the blind spot, yet ironically, I draw on emotion to drive me passed it.
-This parallels Buddhas Eight Fold Path: First comes seeing my possible blind spot (Right Comprehension).
+How do I now practice what I preach, so to speak?
+Emotion creates the blind spot, yet ironically, I’ll draw on emotion to drive me passed it.
+This parallels Buddha’s Eight Fold Path: First comes seeing my possible blind spot (Right Comprehension).
 Next comes remembering my possible blind spot (Right Resolution, Right Thought), and finally comes the emotional will to live in accord with what I know (Right Effort, Right Speech, Right Action, Right Living).